Blog

 Stone County, Arkansas is in USDA Hardiness Zone 7b.
 The average last spring frost is April 1 and first fall frost is October 27.

-Stone County County sits in USDA Zone 7b.
+Stone County sits in USDA Zone 7b.
 Haskaps grows reliably in zones 2a through 7b, so it's a good fit here.

-Can Haskaps grow in Stone County County's climate?
+Can Haskaps grow in Stone County's climate?

 🌱